narath/brigopedia/README.md

 ### Enable file uploading

-The image we use uses SELinux, so you will need to follow the instructions
+The image we use uses SELinux, so you will need to follow the instructions here http://www.mediawiki.org/wiki/Manual:Configuring_file_uploads

 Enable some additional file extensions